chef/automate/components/docs-chef-io/content/automate/datafeed.md

 ## Webhook Integration

-Create a data feed instance using any webhook integration.
+Create a data feed using a webhook integration.

 ### ServiceNow